dotnet/EntityFramework.Docs/entity-framework/core/querying/how-query-works.md

 2. The result is passed to the database provider
    1. The database provider identifies which parts of the query can be evaluated in the database
    2. These parts of the query are translated to database specific query language (for example, SQL for a relational database)
-   3. One or more queries are sent to the database and the result set returned (results are values from the database, not entity instances)
+   3. A query is sent to the database and the result set returned (results are values from the database, not entity instances)
 3. For each item in the result set
    1. If this is a tracking query, EF checks if the data represents an entity already in the change tracker for the context instance
       * If so, the existing entity is returned
       * If not, a new entity is created, change tracking is setup, and the new entity is returned
-   2. If this is a no-tracking query, EF checks if the data represents an entity already in the result set for this query
-      * If so, the existing entity is returned <sup>(1)</sup>
-      * If not, a new entity is created and returned
+   2. If this is a no-tracking query, then a new entity is always created and returned

-<sup>(1)</sup> No-tracking queries use weak references to keep track of entities that have already been returned.
-If a previous result with the same identity goes out of scope, and garbage collection runs, you may get a new entity instance.

 ## When queries are executed